Larry Summers: Glass–Steagall repeal

+Career after White House (2001– )

-President of Harvard
+President of Harvard (2001–2006)

 In 2001, when George W. Bush became President, Summers left the Treasury Department and returned to Harvard as its 27th president, serving from July 2001 until June 2006.
 He was Harvard's first Jewish president, though his predecessor Neil Rudenstine's father was Jewish.

 A number of Summers's decisions at Harvard have attracted public controversy, either at the time or since his resignation.

-Cornel West affair
+Cornel West

 In an October 2001 meeting, Summers criticized African American Studies department head Cornel West for allegedly missing three weeks of classes to work on the Bill Bradley presidential campaign and complained that West was contributing to grade inflation.
-Summers also claimed that West's "rap" album was an "embarrassment" to the university.
 West pushed back strongly against the accusations.
-"The hip-hop scared him.
-It's a stereotypical reaction", he said later.
 West, who later called Summers both "uninformed" and "an unprincipled power player" in describing this encounter in his book Democracy Matters (2004), subsequently returned to Princeton University, where he had taught prior to Harvard University.

-Differences between the sexes
+Differences between the sexes controversy

 In January 2005, at a Conference on Diversifying the Science & Engineering Workforce sponsored by the National Bureau of Economic Research, Summers sparked controversy with his discussion of why women may have been underrepresented "in tenured positions in science and engineering at top universities and research institutions".
 The conference was designed to be off-the-record so that participants could speak candidly without fear of public misunderstanding or disclosure later.

 Summers had prefaced his talk, saying he was adopting an "entirely positive, rather than normative approach" and that his remarks were intended to be an "attempt at provocation".
 Summers then began by identifying three hypotheses for the higher proportion of men in high-end science and engineering positions: